ceaguilar93/apples-and-oranges/README.md

 |     |     |     |     |     |     |     |     |     | 🌴  |
 |     |     |     |     |     | 🍊  |     |     |     | 🍊  |

-📏 When a fruit falls from its tree, it lands n units of distance from its tree of origin along the x-axis.
+📏 When a fruit falls from its tree, it lands at a distance of n units from its origin along the x-axis.

 ⬅️ A negative value of means the fruit fell n units to the tree's left.